 But despite its pervasiveness, we still understand little about the stuff.
 It doesn't help that the beverage industry hopes to keep it that way; for instance, though energy drink sales have skyrocketed in recent years, their manufacturers aren't required to label how much caffeine their products contain.
 Meanwhile, emergency room visits related to energy drink use increased more than tenfold between 2005 to 2009.

-In his new book, Caffeinated: How Our Daily Habit Helps Us, Hurts, and Hooks Us, out March 13, journalist Murray Carpenter takes on this mysterious substance.
+In his new book, Caffeinated: How Our Daily Habit Helps Us, Hurts, and Hooks Us, journalist Murray Carpenter takes on this mysterious substance.
 He toured Colombian coffee fields, Chinese tea lounges, and factories pumping out synthetic caffeine for soft drinks, interviewing FDA regulators, industry spokesmen, neuroscientists, and cacao cultivators.
 I chatted with Carpenter about how much caffeine is healthy, where the industry stands on labeling, and the most pretentious coffee preparation he's observed.
 Here were some of the biggest takeaways.